Understanding a Seed Catalog

 I am always leery of plant descriptions that don’t mention anything about how the vegetable or fruit tastes.
 Usually, the seed catalog will give an indication of the flavor (buttery for squash, sweet for a bell pepper, etc.)

-But I’ve found that varieties with no flavor description tend to have a lack-luster flavor in my garden.
 And many times varieties that are grown for commercial production don’t have the same homegrown flavor as other types.
 The commercial varieties are usually bred to be suitable to hold up well in transit.

 Sometimes it’s what the catalog DOESN’T say that you have to look for.